The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 178 |

-are inverted numbers, showing correspondence to the dividing up of the 10 letters into 6+4.
-There are two ratios: 40:64 = 8*(5:8)/(5:3); 40:28 = 4*(10:7).
-The ratio 10:7 exactly corresponds to
+accordance with the 4+6 letters.
+There are two ratios: 40:64 = 8*(5:8); 40:28 = 4*(10:7).
+The ratio 10:7 corresponds to the 10 points of the

-the 10 points of the tetraktys and 7 of the hexagon.
+tetraktys and 7 points of the hexagon.

 3.

-The 4 hexagonal letters belong to both tetraktyses, so
+The 4 hexagonal letters

-their values have to be counted twice: 46+64+64 = 174; 68+40+40 = 108.
+belong to both tetraktyses, so their values have to be counted twice: 46+64+64 = 174; 68+40+40 = 108.
 The two sums are to

 each other as 6*(